How a Solo Founder Enforces a 16-Point Quality Gate — Without a Quality Team

 3. Inconsistent application across deliverables.
 Reviewer A focuses on logic; Reviewer B focuses on formatting; Reviewer C focuses on citations.
 The gate applies all 16 checks to every deliverable, every time, with the same thresholds.

 The automated gate also has one structural failure mode that the human pyramid does not: it can only catch what it was designed to catch.
 A novel quality issue that does not map to any of the 16 checks will pass through.
-This is why the architecture combines the gate with a founder-signed release: as the signing CMC, I personally read the executive briefing and the recommendations sections of every deliverable before it ships.
-The automation handles the 16 patterns we've codified; my professional judgment handles the issues that lie outside those patterns.
+This is why the architecture combines the gate with a human-in-the-loop final review — see the next section.

 What This Means for the Buyer